awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 1. In the navigation pane, choose **Databases**\.

 1. Choose the RDS for PostgreSQL DB instance that you want to use as the source for your Aurora read replica\.
 For **Actions**, choose **Create Aurora read replica**\.
+If this choice doesn't display, it means that a compatible Aurora PostgreSQL version isn't available in the Region\.
 ![\[Create Aurora read replica\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/Aurorapgres-migrate.png)

-1. Choose the DB cluster specifications that you want to use for the Aurora read replica, as described in the following table\.
+1. On the Create Aurora read replica settings page, you configure the properties for the Aurora PostgreSQL DB cluster as shown in the following table\.
+The Replica DB cluster is created from a snapshot of the source DB instance using the same 'master' user name and password as the source, so you can't change these at this time\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraPostgreSQL.Migrating.html)

 1. Choose **Create read replica**\.